 Remember how I said chlorine and saltwater can dehydrate the skin and cause even more breakouts?
 The same is true for travel, specifically airplane travel.
 The air in an airplane cabin is super dry (check out this test for proof).
 It will pull water from wherever it can find it, including your skin.
 When your skin becomes dehydrated, those dead surface cells build up.
 If they’re not removed, they trap oil and bacteria and lead to breakouts.

-It’s not just airplane travel you have to worry about either.
-No matter how you’re traveling, simply moving through different climates and exposing your skin to different environmental aggressors can cause problems.
-Your best bet is to build an effective travel skincare routine.
+How to Avoid: Your best bet is to build an effective travel skincare routine.
 Stick to basics (cleanser, daytime moisturizer with SPF, and a nighttime moisturizer).
 You can also pack a non-drying spot treatment to tackle any breakouts that might arise throughout your trip.

 There you have it.
-These are the six most common causes of summer breakouts, based on my 30+ years of experience as an esthetician.
+These are the six most common causes of summer breakouts, plus some solutions, based on my 30+ years of experience as an esthetician.
 I hope this post helped you identify some of the reasons you might be breaking out more than usual right now.
 I also hope it gave you some guidance on potential solutions.